AlejaDiez/Flow/README.md

 ## Changelog

-Implement token definition and value union.
+Implement scanner to scan basic operators and integers literals.

+-   Add new `scan.c` file to implement the scanner.
+-   Update the `data.h` file to include Putback, Line, Column, Length, and Token to store the scanner state.
+-   Update the `err.c`file to handle scanner errors.
--   Update the `defs.h` file to implement token definitions and a value union.
+-   Update the `main.c` file to include the scanner variable initialization and the scanner loop.

 ## Contribution